 - All seeds, seedlings and plants to be grown shall be procured from an approved source.
 This includes retail, wholesale and other firms approved by the Agricultural Commissioner.
 Inspection by the County Agricultural Commissioner ensures plants are free of pests that may present a hazard to local agriculture. - Gardening and harvest tools and equipment must be maintained in a clean condition and stored in a sanitary location.
 Dedicated equipment should be solely used in the garden and not used for other purposes on the property.
 It is - recommend sanitizing tools which come into contact with the plants at least once a day or more often.
-Collect the harvest in clean and sanitized containers. - Vegetation at the edges of vegetable patches should be minimized to prevent harborage places for rodents and insects. - The grounds surrounding the garden should be maintained in such a manner that pests are not attracted to the area, such as piles of decaying fruit and vegetables. - Ensure all produce is washed with water from a potable source before being served or processed, as required by the California Retail Food Code.
+Collect the harvest in clean and sanitized containers.

+- The grounds surrounding the garden should be maintained in such a manner that pests are not attracted to the area, such as piles of decaying fruit and vegetables. - Ensure all produce is washed with water from a potable source before being served or processed, as required by the California Retail Food Code.
 No washing is required for direct sale of whole uncut produce.